-With so many world destinations to choose, why would you consider Nepal?
+With so many world destinations to choose, why to choose Nepal and why to travel to Nepal?
 I’ve been on the “world road” now for over three years, and when I first left the United States in July 2017, Nepal was not initially on my list.
 For various reasons, I had been avoiding southern Asia for a long time.
 Once I began to plan my visit to China, I also started exploring my options for Tibet.
 Looking at the world map, Nepal suddenly came into focus as the most logical next destination, after all, I’d only be an hour away by air.
 With that, I started to explore my options, and within a few hours, I realized I have made the right choice.

 Nepal offers a huge variety of tourist options.
 Many people think Nepal is just for mountain climbers and that the only reason to visit Nepal is to summit Mt.
 Everest.
 They could not be more wrong.
 Nepal is amazing in so many ways.